Bristol Temple Meads

 British Transport Police

-The British Transport Police helpdesk is on platform 3.
+The British Transport Police helpdesk can be accessed from station front.

 For help call 0800 40 50 40 (24 hours), text 61016 or speak to a member of station staff.
 In an emergency call 999.